Health Vibes - Turn Home Spaces into Healing Places. Design healing atmospheres

 Entertaining Ideas

 Other entertaining ideas: book club, bible study, a yoga class.
 If you or a friend have a talent in a hobby like acrylic art or jewelry making - you could share with friends or teach classes once a month.
-There's also movie night, board game night, and a fun international food themed dinner.
+There's also movie night, board game night, and a fun international food themed dinner night.

 The whole idea of entertaining is to socialize - nurture friendships, spend time with loved ones, and laugh.
 LAUGH A LOT.
 Enjoying time with others will boost all 4 of your happy hormones which is a huge healing benefit.
-Learn to: Make More Happy Hormones.
+Learn how to: Make Happy Hormones.

 Food Parties

-First - we don't want to add more stress or a big workload.
+First - we don't want to add more stress with a big workload.
 Keep it fairly simple & easy.
 If I host a girls lunch or dinner with close friends, I'll make the entrée and maybe drinks.

 Health Vibes - spare bedrooms can be a healing place doing hobbies